 Marriage as a Business

 Too often couples are advised to create a transactional form of marriage—“You satisfy my need, I satisfy yours.”
-The notion of transaction comes from the business world where people do things for each other with the expectation of reciprocation.
+The notion of the transaction comes from the business world where people do things for each other with the expectation of reciprocation.
 For example, in marriage, a husband “helps” out with vacuuming the house and his wife “helps” out by taking out the trash.
 John Gottman, the well-known marriage expert, argues that this kind of unwritten agreement leads to partners keeping a mental running tally of who has done what for whom.
 This kind of unspoken contract fosters anger and resentment.
 Happy marriages are not about 50/50 transactions.

-A transaction between people is based on the idea of reciprocity, an idea which has been around for 200,000 years.
+A transaction between people is based on the idea of reciprocity, an idea that has been around for 200,000 years.
 You may feel a bit unsteady when someone gives you a present when it’s not your birthday or you haven’t won the marathon.
 In these cases, you start to wonder whether you are somehow indebted to them.
 Indebtedness is the basis of reciprocity.
 This principle of reciprocity ensured collaboration between humans, “turning fragile individuals into strong and resourceful communities.”

-In business transactions the focus is on “making the sale,” often a one-time sale.
+In business transactions, the focus is on “making the sale,” often a one-time sale.
 However, marriages are not “one-time” interactions—we have thousands of interactions over the life of the marriage.
 So, these thousands of interactions become a game of keeping score, of balancing the books.
-Give too little and you don’t satisfy your partner’s need increasing your indebtedness.
+Give too little and you don’t satisfy your partner’s need for increasing your indebtedness.
 A marriage based on indebtedness builds anger and resentment, as Gottman notes.
 And, in the end, either person may end up feeling “I could have struck a better deal.”